-“When COVID first hit, my partner [Patrick Hétu] and myself were like, ‘We’re lucky; we have one of the largest restaurant in the city and we’ll be able to, at some point, operate okay with the measures in place,” Besnard says.
+“When COVID first hit, my partner [Patrick Hétu] and myself were like, ‘We’re lucky; we have one of the largest restaurants in the city and we’ll be able to, at some point, operate okay with the measures in place,” Besnard says.
 “Even when it comes to the ventilation system, it was built for 15,000 people at the same in that entire building ...
 I know not everyone feels secure to go right now, but for the people who do, I think we will be at the top of the list.
-I hope so at least.”
+I hope so, at least.”

 For now, Piazza Sociale will be open for lunch and dinner, but as of October may be adding brunch to the lineup.